osohq/oso/docs/why-oso.rst

     role(actor, "guest") := role(actor, "admin");

 This says that you can have the "guest" role if you already have the "admin" role.
-With this in place the combination of this rule plus the earlier rule stating that guests can read budgets, means that oso infers that admins can also read budgets.
+With this rule, combined with the earlier rule stating that guests can read budgets, oso infers that admins can also read budgets.

 A way to think of inferences is "you get out more than what you put in".